sing1ee/code-zero/README.md

 ## Project Structure

 - `app/`: Contains the main application code
-  - `api/`: API routes for authentication and other server-side operations
+  - `api/`: API routes for authentication, chat sessions, and other server-side operations
   - `auth/`: Authentication-related pages (login, register)
   - `components/`: Reusable React components
   - `layouts/`: Layout components (e.g., AuthLayout)
   - `lib/`: Utility functions, database configuration, and schemas
+  - `contexts/`: React context providers (e.g., ChatSessionContext)
+  - `types/`: TypeScript type definitions
 - `public/`: Static assets
 - `drizzle/`: Database migration files

+## Features

-## Authentication
+### Authentication

 The application uses JWT-based authentication.
 Users can register and login, and the JWT token is stored in the browser's local storage.
 The AuthLayout component ensures that protected routes are only accessible to authenticated users.

+### Chat Sessions

+Users can create and manage multiple chat sessions with different AI assistants, including:

+- Text Assistant
+- Mermaid Assistant (for diagram generation)
+- SVG Card Assistant
+- Development Assistant
+- Chatbot

+### Responsive Design

+The application features a responsive design that works well on both desktop and mobile devices.
+It includes a collapsible sidebar for easy navigation on smaller screens.

 ## Development